- Requesting information

 - List of independent researchers

 Records in the Alaska State Archives document the functions and activities of the State and Territorial government.
 None of the records kept at the Archives were created for the purpose of genealogical research.
 However the Archives does hold many records that contain information on individuals such as:

 - Vital Statistics (1816-1998)

-- Note: adoption, sanity, guardianship, birth, death, marriage are confidential records and require a Probate Master written permission to disclose them.
-In Alaska marriage and death certificates are closed to the general public for 50 years and birth certificates are closed for 100 years.
-However marriage license applications are open to the public with the exception of the results of blood tests, when included.
+- Note: Adoption records are sealed, confidential records and require written permission from a Judge or Probate Master to disclose them.
+Alaska marriage and death certificates are closed to the general public for 50 years; birth certificates are closed for 100 years.
+Marriage license applications, however, are open to the public with the exception of the results of blood tests, when included.